NodeDash/Docs/docs/intro.md

 ### Devices

 [Devices](/docs/Devices/overview) represent your physical IoT hardware connected to the Helium Network.
-Helium Device Manager helps you monitor their status, manage their configuration, and route their data.
+NodeDash helps you monitor their status, manage their configuration, and route their data.

 ### Labels